 After you’ve issued your ticket, you will need to validate it.
 Just swipe it over the card reader, and the gates will open.

 That’s it!
 You are now on your way to catch the metro.
-Just make sure that you are on the right platform.
-You will need to look for a train whose end destination is Nikea.
+Look for a train whose end destination is Dimotiko Theatro, hop on, and then change at Syntagma towards Elliniko, for just one stop.

 Prices for Athens airport metro tickets

 The Athens airport metro is fairly inexpensive.
 A one-way ticket to central Athens costs 9 euro and is valid for 90 minutes.
-The cost of a return pass, which is valid for 48 hours, is 16 euro.
+The cost of a return ticket, which is valid for 30 days, is 16 euro.

-There is also a 3-day pass, which costs 22 euro.
-This includes one return trip from and to the airport, plus all transportation in central Athens.
+There is also a 3-day pass, which costs 20 euro.
+This includes one return trip from and to the airport, plus all transportation in central Athens for 72 hours.

 For more information on how to get the metro from the Athens airport to the centre, check out this detailed guide.

-Using a bus from Athens airport metro to the Acropolis
+Using a bus from Athens airport to the Acropolis

 An alternative way to get to the Acropolis from Athens airport is the bus.